ubicomplab/rPPG-Toolbox/README.md

 # Introduction

-**rPPG-Toolbox** is a open-sourced platform for camera-based physiological sensing or remote photoplethysmography (rPPG).
+**rPPG-Toolbox** is an open-source platform designed for camera-based physiological sensing, also known as remote photoplethysmography (rPPG).

 ![Overview of the rPPG](./figures/algorithm.png)

-rPPG-Toolbox not only benchmark the **existing state-of-the-art neural and unsupervised methods** but also supports flexible and repid development of your own algorithms.
+rPPG-Toolbox not only benchmarks the **existing state-of-the-art neural and unsupervised methods**, but it also supports flexible and rapid development of your own algorithms.
 ![Overview of the toolbox](./figures/toolbox_overview.png)